 We span basic to applied research questions, believing that the best applied outcomes rest on a thorough understanding of the fundamentals of weed biology.
-We recognize weedy plants as excellent models for basic studies of rapid, human-mediated plant adaptation.
-Equally, we believe that attempts to develop sustainable weed management strategies must acknowledge and mitigate these rapid evolutionary processes.
+We believe that weedy plants are excellent models for basic studies of rapid, human-mediated plant adaptation.
+Equally, we recognize that attempts to develop sustainable weed management strategies must acknowledge and mitigate these rapid evolutionary processes.

 Our group adopts a ‘gene to landscape’ approach to weed population biology applying techniques and principles from plant ecology, evolutionary biology, population and quantitative genetics, genomics, epidemiology, modelling and crop science.

 - Novo Nordisk Foundation start package: Basic research on ecology, evolution, and sustainable management of weedy plants in agroecosystems (as PI).

 - University of Copenhagen PhD scholarship: Exploring local adaptation an evolution of weediness in a global collection of Alopecurus myosuroides (as PI).